Okay- you’ve finally decided. It’s time to commit to making changes in your diet and your life to lose some weight.

-Whether we like it or not, our body likes carb sources as our go-to fuel source.
+Whether WE like it or not, our BODIES likes carb sources as our go-to fuel source.
 Should we be bingeing on sugar every night?
 No. Is rice an awesome post workout recovery food?
 You bet it is.

 I will throw in the keto argument to this discussion.
 Just about everyone knows someone who has done or is doing keto.

 The argument comes up “so and so is doing keto and loves it.
 Look how they perform, etc etc”.
 I am not against keto- it has demonstrated some amazing benefits for managing neurological conditions like epilepsy and Parkinsons.